tom7/HiGHS/src/cpp/library.md

+The HiGHS library is defined in the [`src/Highs.h`](https://github.com/ERGO-Code/HiGHS/blob/master/src/Highs.h) header file.
+It contains the definition of the methods and members of the class.

 ## Define model

-Models in HiGHS are defined as an instance of the HighsModel class.
+Models in HiGHS are defined as an instance of the `HighsModel` class.
 This consists of one instance of the `HighsLp` class, and one instance of the `HighsHessian` class.
 Communication of models to and from HiGHS is possible via instances of the `HighsLp` or `HighsModel` class.
 In the C and other interfaces, communication of models is via scalar values and addresses of arrays.

 In C++, the neatest way of passing a model to HiGHS is to create an instance of the `HighsModel` class, populate its data, and call
 ```